 Kindergarten is a great start to preparing your child for school.
-It provides developmentally appropriate programs that further the social, emotional, cognitive, language and physical development of your four year old.
+It provides developmentally appropriate programs that further the social, emotional, cognitive, language and physical development of your three or four year old.

 The kindergarten program also provides a great opportunity for families to develop links with their community and to get to know other families.